South Caicos Kayaking

 Based on Providenciales, Big Blue Collective is the go-to business for adventure kayaking and stand-up paddleboarding in the Caicos Islands.
 They currently maintain a decent selection of kayaks on South Caicos and offer rentals and guided tours.
 They’re also an excellent source of advice on current weather conditions and navigation.

-• Consider the wind.
+- Consider the wind.
 Depending on conditions, it can be difficult to fight your way upwind.
-Starting your journey by heading into the wind allows your return trip to be much easier.
+Starting your journey by heading into the wind makes your return trip much easier.

-• Take plenty of water with you.
-The sun in the Turks and Caicos can be intense, so avoid dehydration by drinking plenty of water (about a gallon per person, or 4 liters, per day when in the sun).
-Be sure to bring more than you expect to use in case you run into difficulties.
+- Take plenty of water with you.
+The sun in the Turks and Caicos can be intense, so avoid dehydration by drinking plenty of water (about one gallon per person, or 4 liters, per day when in the sun).
+Bring more than you expect to use in case you run into difficulties.